Is It Possible to Go Keto and Be Plant-Based? Experts Say Yes, and It’s Healthier

-“Instead of meat and dairy, you'll be getting healthy fats from plant-based sources such as avocados, coconuts, olives, nuts and seeds, which also contain protein,” says functional medicine expert Dr. Will Cole, author of Ketotarian, a predominantly plant-based Keto diet program.
+“Instead of meat and dairy, you'll be getting healthy fats from plant-based sources such as avocados, coconuts, olives, nuts, and seeds, which also contain protein,” says functional-medicine expert Dr. Will Cole, author of Ketotarian, a predominantly plant-based Keto diet program.
 “A conventional Keto diet can be really low in vegetables due to the fear of eating too many carbs.
-However, on a vegan keto diet, you focus on low-starch vegetables like dark leafy greens which give you a more well-rounded nutrient-dense diet in the long run.”
+However, on a vegan keto diet, you focus on low-starch vegetables like dark leafy greens which give you a more well-rounded nutrient-dense diet in the long run.

-Although you may have fewer protein as a plant-based eater choices than meat-eaters, following a vegan keto diet plan still provides plenty of variety.
+Although as a plant-based eater, you may have fewer protein choices than meat-eaters, following a vegan keto diet plan still provides plenty of variety.
 You can nosh on healthy eats like avocado fries, cauliflower fried rice or zucchini noodles.
 Or indulge in a handful of roasted macadamia nuts or nut butter guilt-free.
 The key is to fill up on plenty of fats and proteins while minimizing your carb intake to a maximum of 50 grams a day.

 “My book Ketotarian is all about how to do the keto diet completely plant-based, whether you are pescatarian, vegetarian or vegan,” says Cole.
 “While you don't have the option of eggs, ghee or wild-caught fish, which I allow for vegetarians and pescatarians, the basics of what you are eating will provide you with the essential nutrients your body needs to thrive.”